 Indeed, the claim that he impersonated a Red Cross worker in an attempt to cozy up to relatives of victims of a Chalk Airways flight in 2005 may not be accurate.
 At least that’s what the Chicago Sun-Times learned when it reported the claim of Miami attorney John Ruiz, who said von Ribbeck’s disguise gave him an opportunity to try and steal Ruiz’s clients. von Ribbeck sued the Chicago Sun-Times for reporting this and he sued the lawyer, Ruiz as well.

-Court documents in Florida’s 11th judicial district show after filing the cases, von Ribbeck did not pursue the one against Ruiz and that the case against the Sun-Times was settled amicably one week after the newspaper published a correction in March 2009.
+Court documents in Florida’s 11th judicial district show after filing the cases, von Ribbeck did not pursue the one against Ruiz.
+The case against the Sun-Times also did not proceed.

 Less than a year later, von Ribbeck was back in court in Florida, only now as the defendant in a sexual assault case.
 In 2010, a woman living in Florida who knew von Ribbeck only briefly accused him of sexual assault, battery and intentional infliction of emotional distress.
 The case dragged on for 5 years.
 I contacted the woman to ask about the case, now settled but was told the agreement required her silence.